SAR-mango/SAR-mango/README.md

 Solves the problem of having to match batteries, laser drivers, and diodes based on input and output voltage and current requirements.

 ### eApprox
-Algorithm I came up with to approximate e and e^x.
-I wrote this in python while taking a break from studying for finals, but rewrote it in C as a learning exercise and to make it run faster.
+Algorithm I came up with to approximate e and e<sup>x</sup>.
+Generates points around (0, 1), chooses the point whose slope between itself and (0, 1) most closely matches its y value, then repeats the process around that point, and so on.
+Results graphed using Matplotlib.

+### Soldering Guide
+An in-depth guide to soldering through-hole components by hand.
+Aims to explain all relevant theory in great detail, as I personally believe that knowing this theory can greatly improve one's soldering technique.